 - All-purpose flour: This recipe is created for those who want simple vegan pancakes with white flour.
-This is my only pancake recipe on the blog that uses white flour.
+These and my vegan gingerbread pancakes are the only pancake recipes that use all-purpose white flour (gluten-free gingerbread pancakes here).
 I have several gluten-free pancake recipes on the blog if you need gluten-free.
 Try these Vegan Gluten-free Buttermilk Pancakes, Fluffy Vegan Blueberry Pancakes or these Vegan Sweet Potato Pancakes.
 Love peanut butter, try these!

 - Cornstarch: This has been my secret to soft pancakes since my very first pancake post on this blog in 2012!
 It makes these light, fluffy and magical.
 They would be dense without it.